edwinst/c64_light_fantastic_reverse_engineering/README.md

 - increment the pointer zeropage[$FD]:zeropage[$FC]
 - return, with the read byte still in register A

+# Example of completed receiver program by nc513

+For an example of a complete receiver program for the C64, see the file `C000_C64REC_nc513.prg`.
+This program was posted to the lemon64 thread by user nc513 on Aug 8, 2024, independent from my reverse engineering.
+It contains the following additions to the originally published C64 receiver program:

+- (at $C07D) the subroutine for storing the received byte and incrementing the running pointer (zeropage[$FD]:zeropage[$FC]),
+- (at $C043) after having received the end of the transmission and before exiting, the program sets the `VARTAB` pointer (zeropage[$2E]:zeropage[$$2D]) to the first byte beyond the received program code.

+See `c64_receiver_program_by_nc513_disassembly.txt` for an (uncommented) disassembly of this program.

+Note: I am not sure whether setting `VARTAB` suffices for establishing a valid BASIC interpreter state after downloading the transmitted program.

 # Receiver program for BBC Micro

 The receiver program for the BBC Micro is very similar to the one for C64 but it looks complete.